A Neural Network Warm-Start Approach for the Inverse Acoustic Obstacle Scattering Problem: Neural network warm-start method

 Unless stated otherwise, we assume that the receivers are equally spaced on the boundary of a circle (of radius 10) that is sufficiently far away from the obstacle, and that the scattered field is measured for equally spaced incident directions (the measurements could be full aperture or partial aperture).
 Moreover, we also assume that both the number of incident directions, and the number of receivers are sufficiently large so as to resolve the scattered field measurements as a function of the receiver angle on the circle, and of the angle of incidence.
 For an aperture that is constant in frequency, this requirement translates to having scattered field measurements for $O(k)$ incident directions, and $O(k)$ receivers.
 Obtaining such highly-resolved scattered data tends to be difficult in practice.
 However, this idealized environment makes it feasible to study the behavior of the neural network warm-start approach as a function of the frequency of the incoming data, and the complexity of the shape of the obstacle without a simultaneous concern about the resolution of the scattered field measurements.

 Existing off-the-shelf tools for building and training neural networks work predominantly with real data.
 Thus, the real and the imaginary part of the scattered field data need to be dealt with separately.
 We address this issue by using only the real part of the scattered data.
 We further rescale and recenter the data in order to improve the training performance.
-In particular, let $\mu$ and $\sigma_{0}$ denote the mean and standard deviation of $\text{Re}(\cF_{k}(\bc))$.
+In particular, let $\mu$ and $\sigma_{0}$ denote the element-wise mean and standard deviation of $\text{Re}(\cF_{k}(\bc))$.
 Then the input to the neural network is given by $(\text{Re}(\cF_{k})(\bc) - \mu)/\sigma_{0}$.

-\begin{remark} We implemented a neural network where two input channels were used in the first layer corresponding to the real part and the imaginary part of the scattered data and found no significant improvement in performance.
-Thus, we present results that use only the real part of the scattered data for brevity. \end{remark}
+\begin{remark} We implemented a neural network where two input channels were used in the first layer corresponding to the real part and the imaginary part of the scattered data and found no significant improvement in performance. \revisea{This finding suggests that, in the problems considered in this study, the real part of the scattered data retains sufficient phase information for solving the inverse problem approximately.
+Thus, we present results using only the real part of the scattered data for brevity.
+Future research considering complex-valued neural networks, such as those discussed in \cite{Tygert2016,trabelsi2018deep}, may offer enhanced performance by incorporating the full complex measurement data when available.} \end{remark}